The Wisconsin Project on Nuclear Arms Control conducts research and advocacy to stem the spread of nuclear and other weapons of mass destruction.

 The Project has also provided direct assistance to U.S. and foreign government agencies to help them improve their export controls.
 In cooperation with the U.S. Defense and State Departments, the Project has trained thousands of export control officials in some 40 countries around the world.
 This initiative began in 1998, with countries in Eastern Europe and the former Soviet Union.
 It since has expanded to include countries in Africa, Latin America, the Middle East, and Southeast Asia, including countries of concern for transshipment and diversion.

-The Risk Report is a leading source of unclassified information on companies around the world suspected of links to weapons of mass destruction programs or to terrorism.
+The Risk Report is a leading source of unclassified information on companies around the world suspected of links to weapons of mass destruction programs.
 The Risk Report is a subscription database first produced in 1995 that is used by governments for end use screening, risk management, and investigations, and by companies for supply chain and transaction screening.
 Iran Watch is a comprehensive web site that tracks Iran’s ability to construct nuclear and chemical weapons and the missiles to deliver them.
 Iran Watch was launched in 2004 and contains thousands of pages of official documents about Iran’s WMD programs, as well as analysis by the Wisconsin Project.

 The Wisconsin Project receives support through grants from the U.S. government and private foundations.
 Read more about our funding history here.